How we handle what you type into the Council.

 For advisors testing real client scenarios.

-If you are using the demo with anything resembling a real client's identifying details, we recommend redacting names, account numbers, and any other identifiers before submitting — both as a precaution against the third-party retention windows above, and as standard practice when introducing a new tool to your workflow before contracts are in place.
-The Council doesn't need identifiers to produce its recommendation.
+If you are using the demo with anything resembling a real client's identifying details, we recommend redacting names, account numbers, and any other identifiers before submitting, both as a precaution against the third-party retention windows above, and as standard practice when introducing a new tool to your workflow before contracts are in place.
+The Council doesn't need identifiers to produce the decision record.

 Changes to this notice.